ministryofjustice/observability-platform-user-guide/README.md

 ### Contributing

 The base branch requires all commits to be signed.
-Learn more about signing commits [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).
+Learn more about [signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification).